ctools/ctools/doc/source/reference_manual/ctobssim.rst

     Instrumental response function.

 ``(seed = 1) [integer]``
     Integer seed value to be used for Monte Carlo simulations.
+Keep this parameter at the same value for repeatable simulations, or increment this value for subsequent runs if non-repeatable simulations are required.

 ``ra [real]``
     Right Ascension of CTA pointing (J2000, in degrees).